wttech/gradle-aem-plugin/README.md

 Vault tool current working directory cannot be easily configured, because of its API.
 AEM plugin is temporarily changing current working directory for Vault, then returning it back to original value.
 In case of that workaround, Vault tasks should not be run in parallel (by separated daemon processed / JVM synchronization bypassed), because of potential unpredictable behavior.

+### Caching task `aemCompose`

+Expandable properties with dynamically calculated value (unique per build) like `created` and `buildCount` are not used by default generated properties file intentionally, because such usages will effectively forbid caching `aemCompose` task and it will be never `UP-TO-DATE`.

 ## License